EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

          echo "The file is not a symbolic link." fi
       ```
-   In this script, you replace "/path/to/symbolic_link" with the actual path to the file you want to check.
    The script will determine whether the specified file is a symbolic link and print the corresponding message.

 9. **-c operator** <br>
     the -c file operator is used to check whether a file is a special character file.
 Special character files are typically associated with devices in Unix-like systems.
 These files provide access to various devices such as terminals, serial ports, or sound cards.
 The -c operator checks if a file is a special character file, and it returns true if the file is of this type.
 If the file is not a special character file or if it doesn't exist, the operator returns false.